STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/Readme.md

-This HW relates to Tidy Data and Joins(for tables)
+This HW relates to Tidy Data and Joins(for tables).

-This HW uses the gapminder dataset, for more info about this dataset see Readme for HW3.
+It uses the gapminder dataset, for more info about this dataset see Readme for HW3.

 There are 3 main components of this assignment are:
 1. Univariate data reshaping